n-nizar/tableau-public-nnizar/README.md

 ### 4. Humans vs Animals

 **Description:**
-This Tableau workbook presents the results of a survey conducted among 1,224 US adults.
+This Tableau workbook presents the results of a survey conducted among 1,224 U.S. adults.
 The survey explores whether individuals believe they could defeat various animals in an unarmed fight.
 The data is broken down by gender, showing the differences in responses between men and women.

 **Key Features:**
   - *Gender Comparison*: The workbook highlights the difference in confidence levels between men and women when it comes to fighting different animals.